SAEON/bruv-data-management/README.md

 # bruv-data-management

-This is the Benthic Remote Underwater Video Systems (BRUVs) data management repo
+This is the Baited Remote Underwater Video Systems (BRUVs) data management repo